bentoml/BentoML/docs/source/concepts/service.rst

     def download_model_on_serve():
         download_model_files()

-This hook will be executed on ``bentoml serve`` and before any process(worker) starts.
+This particular hook is executed on ``bentoml serve``, and it precedes the initiation of any worker processes.
-However, users can not access the inference context from the ``on_deployment`` hook.
+You cannot access the inference context within the ``on_deployment`` hook.

 .. note::

-    The ``on_deployment`` hook can be executed every time the service is started, and we still recommend putting one-time initialization work in the :ref:`Setup Script <concepts/bento:Setup Script>` to avoid repeated execution.
+    While the ``on_deployment`` hook can run each time the Service starts, we still recommend you place any one-time initialization tasks in the :ref:`Setup Script <concepts/bento:Setup Script>` to avoid repeated execution.

 You can register multiple functions for each hook, and they will be executed in the order they are registered.
 All hooks support both synchronous and asynchronous functions.

 .. _io-descriptors:

-IO Descriptors
+IO descriptors
 --------------

 IO descriptors are used for defining an API's input and output specifications.
-It describes the expected data type, helps validate that the input and output conform to the expected format and schema and convert them from and to the native types.
-They are specified through the ``input`` and ``output`` arguments in the ``@svc.api`` decorator method.
+They describe the expected data type, help validate that the input and output conform to the expected format and schema, and convert them from and to the native types.
+To use IO descriptors, you need to import them from the ``bentoml.io`` package and specify them through ``input`` and ``output`` in the ``@svc.api`` decorator.

-Recall the API we created in the :doc:`tutorial </tutorial>`.
-The ``classify`` API both accepts arguments and returns results in the type of :ref:`bentoml.io.NumpyNdarray <reference/api_io_descriptors:NumPy \`\`ndarray\`\`>`:
+In the following example, the ``classify`` API both accepts arguments and returns results in the type of :ref:`bentoml.io.NumpyNdarray <reference/api_io_descriptors:NumPy \`\`ndarray\`\`>`:

 .. code-block:: python